We don’t support this browser anymore.

 No recommendation - No news or research item is a personal recommendation to deal.
 All investments can fall as well as rise in value so you could get back less than you invest.

-The shares fell 1.2% in early trading.
+The shares rose 9.9% in early trading.

 Our view

 Significant pent-up demand for homes in the UK remains unchanged.
-The new government’s reforming the national planning framework to help remove some of the roadblocks for builders and it is starting to have a positive impact.
-But it’ll likely be a while before these changes really move the dial for housebuilders.
+The new government is reforming the national planning framework to help remove some of the roadblocks for builders, and it is starting to have a positive impact.
+And given its low average selling prices and first-time-buyer bias, it would also be well-placed to benefit from any potential government support for homebuyers.

 Environmental, social and governance (ESG) risk